-Nasal allergies can have symptoms that are like a cold -- watery eyes, runny nose, sneezing, and congestion -- that just won’t go away.
-If your reaction to pollen, mold, dust, or pet hair is severe enough, it can put quite a hamper on your day-to-day life.
+Nasal allergies can have symptoms like a cold -- watery eyes, runny nose, sneezing, and congestion -- that just won’t seem to go away.
+If your reaction to pollen, mold, dust, or pets is severe enough, it can change your day-to-day life.

-Shut the windows “and crank the air conditioning,” Sublett says, no matter how nice the weather.
-He adds that it might also be a good idea to install a filtration system in the furnace and A/C to screen out allergens.
+Shut the windows and crank the air conditioning no matter how nice the weather.
+Sublett says it might also be a good idea to put a filtration system in the furnace and AC to screen out allergens.

-Next, if you have the budget for a big change, Sublett recommends that you get rid of as much upholstery and carpet as possible and replace them with hardwoods and smooth surfaces where a wet rag or mop can easily pick up dust or pet hair.
+Next, if you have the budget for a big change, he recommends you get rid of as much upholstery and carpet as possible.
+Replace it with hardwoods and smooth surfaces where a wet rag or mop can easily pick up dust or pet hair.

-Mold can form inside your home, too.
+Mold can show up inside your home, too.
 Keep bathrooms clean and dry.
 Be quick to repair and seal leaking pipes or roofs.
-Damp basements may require a dehumidifier, but be sure to empty them regularly.
+Damp basements may need a dehumidifier, but be sure to empty them regularly.

 2. Keep Fido at Bay